Telefonica/opengateway-developers-website/v0/catalog/devicelocation/devicelocation.md

   uri: API Catalog
 content:
   excerpt: >-
-    The Device Location Verification API from Open Gateway allows to check if a mobile phone is in a determined location.
+    The Device Location Verification API from Open Gateway allows you to check if a mobile phone is in a determined location.
 ---